bacemkarray/rag-from-scratch/README.md

 # RAG From Scratch

-This is a **minimal RAG (Retrieval-Augmented Generation)** prototype I built while following [this tutorial](https://github.com/PradipNichite/Youtube-Tutorials/tree/main/Vanilla%20RAG) to understand how tools like ChromaDB, sentence-transformers, and an LLM work together in a local pipeline.
+This is a **minimal RAG (Retrieval-Augmented Generation)** prototype I built to understand how tools like ChromaDB, sentence-transformers, and an LLM work together in a local pipeline.

 ## 🧠 Why I Did This